How to break the max Skill Connect on certain characters.

 Question: When & Where can I use this Super Character thing?

 Answer: In offline play, this can be used at any point in time since you can switch weapons at any time.
 Online, this can’t be used in Extra Quests or PvP since you aren’t allowed to change weapons.
-But it can be used in Sudden Quests or in the Mugen Dungeon.
+But it can be used during Sudden Quests or in the Mugen Dungeon.

 Question: Which character’s in the game can Skill Connect across weapons?